pga03/docs-first-discovery/src/documents/selfVoicing.md

 Note: This is will only work in browsers that support the [SpeechSynthesis API](https://dvcs.w3.org/hg/speech-api/raw-file/tip/speechapi.html#tts-section).

-## Adding a Self Voicing component
+## Using the Self Voicing component

 *Option 1*: Typically this component is used as a sub-component of the Preferences Editor Loader, particularly the [First Discovery Tool Editor](firstDiscoveryEditor.md):